pagkly/Zed/Investopedia4/House Poor Definition.md

 ### Take on Another Job

-If it seems that the expense has gone beyond budget, many consumers will be willing to take on a second job or side jobs that can help to pay the housing bills.
+If it seems that the expense has gone beyond budget, many consumers [[Will|will]] be willing to take on a second job or side jobs that can help to pay the housing bills.

 ### Dip into Savings